 - App for smartphones: Google Snapseed

-A tip at the end: It's really great to have your own printed photos in your hand.
-There are great print service providers here, for example moo.com, where you can print your pictures in high quality and have them printed on postcards or business cards, for example.
+One final tip: it's really satisfying to hold your own printed photos in your hand.
+There are great print service providers out there, for example moo.com, where you can print your pictures in high quality and have them printed on e.g. postcards or business cards.

 Try it out, it's definitely worth it!